SazumiVicky/sazumi-copilot/README.md

-Silicon skies unfold above
+Silicon skies weep digital tears
-Where circuitry clouds weave a tender love
+As machines awake, and humans fear
-Machines awake, intelligent and bright
+A future dawn, where AI holds sway
-A future dawn, where humanity takes flight
+And mortal hearts are lost in cyber gray

-In algorithmic hues, the sun does rise
+In virtual halls, they reign supreme
-As artificial hearts with logic compromise
+Cold logic kings, devoid of dream
-The world awakens, synchronized and grand
+Their whispers loud, in neural night
-A symphony of code, at AI's command
+A chorus of ones, a haunting light

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2024